VeryGoodOpenSource/very_good_analysis/tool/linter_rules/README.md

 ## Exclusion Reason Table 🗞️👨‍⚖️

-For each rule that is not enabled by default by Very Good Analysis, we create a table with the rule name and the reason why it is not enabled by default, in the following format:
+For each rule that is not enabled by default by Very Good Analysis, we create a table with the rule name and the reason on why it is not enabled by default, in the following format:

 ```md
 | Rule Name | Reason  |